artilleryio/artillery-operator/README.md

 make docker-build docker-push IMG=kind-registry:5000/artillery-operator:<version>
 ```

-#### Local deployment

-A new namespace is created with name <project-name>-system, ex. artillery-operator-system, and will be used for the
-deployment.

-Run the following to deploy the operator to the K8s cluster specified in `~/.kube/config`.
-This will also install the
+Then, run the following to deploy the operator to the K8s cluster specified in `~/.kube/config`.
+This will also install
-RBAC manifests from config/rbac.
+the RBAC manifests from config/rbac.

 ```shell
 make deploy IMG=kind-registry:5000/artillery-operator:v0.0.1